muratk3n/thirdwave/en/README.md

 ---

-I wonder if TV anchors get a mood warning before they start reading the next news item.
-Like "sad mood", "happy mood" etc. Stuff flows fast and u cld roll into a sad story smiling like a jackass.
-Warning could help here.
+Do TV anchors get a mood warning before they start reading the next news item?
+Like, "sad mood", "happy mood" etc. Stuff flows fast and u cld roll into a sad story smiling like a jackass..
+Warning could help.

 ---